mmistakes/made-mistakes-jekyll/_posts/articles/2013-11-25-paper-53-drawing-textures.md

 At this point you could call it a day and consider the bricks finished.
 If you want to add some additional detail here are a few areas to focus on.

-**ProTip:** Varying brick color is a nice way to add visual interest and break up the space.
+<i class="fa fa-magic fa-2x"></i> **ProTip:** Varying brick color is a nice way to add visual interest and break up the space.
 Painting random bricks with a red or orange mix usually produces favorable results.
 {: .notice}

 ### Adding Detail to the Bricks